 But isn’t apologetics just cleverness of speech that puffs up?

 It’s always healthy to be concerned about our own cleverness.
 Our tendency is to look for what we can do for God rather than how we can be used by God.
 But I would ask, what’s so clever about reasoning from God’s Word?
 The problem comes when we start with our own ideas, or from the world’s ideas.
-The problem comes when we start with presuppositions that go beyond what is written.
-This where the danger of becoming puffed up lies.
+The problem comes when we go beyond what is written.

 1Cor.
 4:6 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.